sigasi/sigasi_insights/content/releasenotes/sigasi-2.10.md

 -   ticket 2343 : Better recovery for incorrectly edited
     `.library_mapping.xml` files
--   ticket 2344 : Store the toggle state of the instantiations filter in the hierarchy view when Sigasi is restarted.
+-   ticket 2344 : Store the toggle state of the instantiations filter in the Hierarchy View when Sigasi is restarted.

 Download/Update
 ---------------